A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: SDEs for modeling SGD

-Because of the variance term, the Lyapunov converges if and only if $\alpha \geqslant \frac{1}{2}$.
+The variance term converges to zero if and only if $\alpha \geqslant \frac{1}{2}$.
 In other words, convergence is not guaranteed for constant step sizes ($\alpha=0$).
-If $\alpha \in (1/2, 2/3)$, the convergence in function value is bounded by $O(\frac{1}{t^{2\alpha - 1}})$.
-If $\alpha \in (2/3, 1)$, the convergence in function value is bounded by $O(\frac{1}{t^{1-\alpha}})$.
-As for SGD~\cite[Theorem 5]{bach2011}, the convergence regime changes at $\alpha = \frac{2}{3}$ with a global convergence rate in $\frac{1}{t^{1/3}}$, for which the variance term and the term that forgets the initial conditions converges at the same rate (up to $\text{log}(t)$).
+For $\alpha \in (1/2, 2/3)$, the convergence in function value is bounded by $\mathcal{O}(\frac{1}{t^{2\alpha - 1}})$.
+For $\alpha \in (2/3, 1)$, the convergence in function value is bounded by $\mathcal{O}(\frac{1}{t^{1-\alpha}})$.
+As for SGD~\cite[Theorem 5]{bach2011}, the convergence regime changes at $\alpha = \frac{2}{3}$ with a global convergence rate in $\frac{1}{t^{1/3}}$, for which the variance term and the term that forgets the initial conditions converge at the same rate (up to $\text{log}(t)$).
 It is therefore possible to reach convergence with diminishing step sizes.
-Other techniques have been developed to improve the trade-off between faster convergence and larger step sizes.
+Other techniques, such as averaging, have been developed to improve the trade-off between faster convergence and larger step sizes.